Code-Institute-Submissions/rock-paper-scissors-22/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to Settings tab.
+  - In the GitHub repository, navigate to the Settings tab.
   - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page provided the link to the completed website.